Orangeade Recipe

 Find the full ingredient proportions, detailed instructions, storage tips, and a video tutorial in the printable form at the bottom of the post.

-Make Simple Syrup – I start by making a using 1 part sugar to 1 part water.
-Simply add these ingredients to a medium-size pot and cook over medium-low heat, until the mixture to fully dissolves the sugar into the water.
+Make Simple Syrup – I start by making a simple syrup using 1 part sugar to 1 part water.
+I simply add these ingredients to a medium-sized pot and warm over medium-low heat until the mixture is fully dissolved with no sugar crystals present.
+Then I allow it to cool while I squeeze the citrus.

-Squeeze the Juice – Use a hand or machine juicier to get every drop of that lovely orange juiciness.
+Squeeze the Juice – I use a hand juicer (or an electric juicer) to get every drop of that lovely orange juiciness out of the fruit.
 I also like to add a little bit of lemon juice to the mix.
-You don’t want it to overpower the flavor of the fresh oranges, yet adding lemon will give the orangeade a little extra pop.
+You don’t want it to overpower the flavor of the fresh oranges, yet adding lemon will give the orangeade a little extra pop of brightness.
+Flavor layers = excellence.

-Into the Pitcher – Now I pour the fresh squeeze juices into the pitcher.
+Into the Pitcher – Now I pour the fresh-squeezed juices into the pitcher.

 Add Syrup and Water (or Soda) – Then I add the cooled simple syrup.
-And finally, pour in additional water.
-Or if you plan to serve this southern orangeade recipe right away, use club soda for a fizzy soda fountain-style orangeade.
+And finally, I pour in additional water.
+Or if you plan to serve this southern orangeade recipe right away, you can use club soda for a fizzy soda fountain-style orangeade, but it’s not necessary.

 Expert Tips